-NRA Women like their modern sporting rifles (MSR) to be bigger and stronger where it needs to be, but otherwise smaller and lighter.
+NRA Women like their modern sporting rifles (MSR) to be bigger and stronger where they need to be, but otherwise smaller and lighter.
 That's exactly what Ruger is promising in its just-announced addition to its MSR lineup, the Small-Frame Autoloading Rifle, or SFAR.
 Chambered in 7.62 NATO/.308 Win., the SFAR combines the ballistic advantages of .308 Winchester with the size of a traditional MSR.
 The smaller of the two initial configurations of this rifle features a 16" barrel model and weighs in at just 6.8 lbs. unloaded.

 Utilizing many mil-spec-compatible components and fitted with the Ruger Elite 452 trigger, the construction and operation of the Ruger SFAR will be familiar to the millions of Americans who have already adopted traditional modern sporting rifles.
 The upper and lower receivers are both CNC-machined from 7075-T6 forgings and feature an oversized magazine well, forward assist, dust cover and brass deflector.
 Barrels are cold hammer-forged with 5R rifling, a 5/8"-24 muzzle thread, and finished with black nitride for accuracy, longevity and easy cleaning.
 CNC-machined from high-strength super alloy steel, the bolt and barrel extension feature tapered lugs that strengthen the breech by adding material in key areas.